marcpinet/quanridor/README.md

 ![quanridor](readme-assets/quanridor-title.png)

+## 🌐 Hosting

+You can access the project by visiting: [http://quanridor.ps8.academy/](http://quanridor.ps8.academy/)

 ## 📝 Description

 Adaptation of a fully fonctionnable Quoridor game with only pure HTML CSS & Javascript (except for the backend, but still _very_ limited).